karfous/pktFragments/README.md

 - Create your subassemblies
 - Create a pull request

+* how to fork the repository?
+Well you should know something about github.
+So you can checkout [1 hour explanation](https://www.youtube.com/watch?v=RGOj5yH7evk), or skip to [how to fork](https://www.youtube.com/watch?v=a_FLqX3vGR4) or other [video explaining usage for a class](https://www.youtube.com/watch?v=3dcZNFwPc6I&ab_channel=BillKerney)

 ## HOW TO - create README for your subassembly?

 Check one of the already released PKTs and copy the structure.